Kiruba-Sherlin/IBM-cognos-analytics/README.md

 📸 Screenshots

-All outputs are available in the  folder.
+All outputs are available in the case study output folder.

 Done by Kiruba Sherlin A